tomjoht/simplifying-complexity/_docs/hiding-complexity.md

 <a class="noCrossRef" href="https://developer.amazon.com/docs/fire-app-builder/set-up-recipes-categories.html"><img src="images/navtabsseparatinglangs.png"/></a>

 Previously, I had these sections stacked on top of each other, which lengthened the page and increased the visual clutter.
-By incorporating navtabs like this, users who care only about JSON or XML can click the corresponding tab and avoid seeing the irrelevant material.
+By incorporating navtabs like this, users who care only about JSON or XML can select the corresponding tab and avoid seeing the irrelevant material.

 As technical writers, when we try to simplify information, our first assessment should be to consider whether we can delete the information.
 But in many cases, product teams want the information included, even if it applies to just a minority of users.
 In these cases, we can rely on interactive JavaScript techniques for hiding this less-used information.
 Hiding these details can help simplify our docs because users won't have to sort through potentially irrelevant information in order to read the instructions.